List of The Idolmaster characters: Cinderella Project

 Ranko is a girl who dresses in goth-loli style and speaks with strange phrases like role-play.
 Disregarding her strange speech, she is very similar in looks and demeanor to Takane.
 Her unusual style of speech makes it hard for the Producer to understand her, so much so that he writes down her phrases in a notebook along with their "translation."
 She is the only idol in the Cinderella Project to have debuted by herself rather than being part of any unit.
 Although she dresses in a goth-loli style and talks like she is from "the abyss" (according to her), she actually hates scary movies and stories, and is very easily frightened by such things.
 Initially, the Producer had decided to promote her debut and song with a straight-up horror theme, but he was told that she didn't like horrific things, so he changed it to a Gothic theme.
 During the idol fest, since Minami was unable to perform with Anastasia, she went on with her and performed with her surprisingly well, despite never having practiced it (although she returned to solo work afterwards).
 Her stage name is "Rosenburg Engel".

-Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for thirteen weeks and topped at #9 on August 20.
+Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for thirteen weeks and topped at No. 9 on August 20.